nhsengland/sharing-platform-docs/research/interviews/user-research-20220214.md

 - Thoughts on existing notifications on Kahootz

 ### Reviewing notification designs
 - Series of designs were shared to reflect a core notifications journey as well as alternative locations and appearances.
-These can all be found in the appendix

 ### Methodology
 - For this round of research we used a remote moderated one-to-one user research methodology.